apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 This release is mostly about robustness and bug fixes.

 We have also continued the work to make Camel more modular and lighter.
-This time we removed the needed for JAXB in the swagger and openapi modules.
+This time we removed the dependency on JAXB in the Swagger and OpenAPI modules.
 This helps Camel on GraalVM and native compilation as JAXB is a heavy piece of stack, allowing GraalVM to eliminate it more easily.